fuul-protocol/protocol-contracts/docs/index.md

 Requirements:

-- Only admins can deposit._
+- Only admins can deposit.
+- Currency must be an ERC721 or ERC1155._

 ### applyToRemoveBudget